Abel Raises Cain (2005)

 dir.
 Catherine Shore

 By narrowing its focus to “Factory People,” this three-part documentary reveals the hedonistic 1960s more perceptively than any other Warhol documentary .
 Each 50-minute episode is quickly paced, offering lots of rare footage and interviews—and it’s good at re-clarifying who people are then and now.
-Taylor Mead’s reflections are the docu’s wryest.
+Taylor Mead’s reflections are the documentary’s wryest.
 My favorite interviewee, though, is Mary Woronov who plays Hanoi Hannah in Chelsea Girls (1966).
 She says, “I liked transvestites.
 I liked gay people.
 Because they were just nuts.
 They satisfied something in me that was insanely rebellious.
 They were not like gay people now, you know, kinda fat ‘n’ happy.
 They were angry.
 And so was I. So that’s why I stayed there at The Factory.
 Well, that and the drugs.”
 Other Factory People include Ultra Violet, Billy Name, Jonas Mekas, Bibbe Hansen, and Brigid Berlin.

 Another State of Mind (1984)